Published November 12, 2025

 🏡 Local Insight — South Jersey Snapshot

-In 2025, we’ve seen many South Jersey buyers roll seller credits into rate buy-downs to offset higher mortgage rates.
-Meanwhile, sellers are leveraging pre-listing inspections to avoid post-offer repairs.
-With the right guidance, you can turn closing costs into an advantage.
+In 2025, many South Jersey buyers roll seller credits into rate buy-downs to offset higher mortgage rates.
+Sellers are leveraging pre-listing inspections to avoid post-offer repair requests.
+With the right guidance, closing costs can be turned into an advantage.

 🧾 Quick FAQ

-A: At the final settlement appointment — usually via certified funds or wire transfer.
+At the final settlement appointment—typically via certified funds or wire transfer.

 ✅ Bottom Line